Kelowna Condo Market 2026: Average Prices, Trends & Forecast

 REALTOR® | Okanagan Real Estate Specialist

-Helping families find their perfect Okanagan home since 2018
+Born and raised in Kelowna.
+Helping families find their perfect Okanagan home.

-Last updated: February 2026
+Last updated: May 29, 2026

 Let me cut through the noise for you.
 If you've been doom-scrolling real estate headlines wondering if Kelowna's about to crash (or if you missed the boat), here's what's actually happening: we've cooled from the pandemic insanity, but there's no fire sale.
 Prices are down from the 2022 peak, there's more inventory, and you can actually sleep on a decision for once.